Frequently Asked Questions (FAQ)

 4. Does the applicant’s innovation, solution or technology have to be all of the listed categories?

 No, it does not.
-For example, if a scientist is working on a high value nutritional animal feed ingredient for chickens utilizing soybean meal, that innovation is eligible to apply.
-If a startup is working on a pet food technology that utilizes soybean meal, the startup is eligible to apply.
-If a team has an innovation around increasing the digestibility of nutritional content of soybean meal for soyfoods they are eligible to apply.
+For example, if a scientist is working on a petrochemical replacement that utilizes soybean meal, that innovation is eligible to apply.
+If a startup is working on a biorenewable CPG technology that utilizes soybean meal, the startup is eligible to apply.
+If a team has an innovation around soybean meal content that enhances human food consumption and applications, they are eligible to apply.

 5. The application form asks a lot of questions, particularly oriented towards startups.
 Are all questions required to be answered to apply?
 And should that discourage non-startups from applying?

-First, no not all questions are required to be answered to apply.
+No, not all questions are required to be answered to apply.
 Required questions are indicated with an asterisk.
-Second, non-startups should not be discouraged from applying based on the questions listed.
+Non-startups should not be discouraged from applying based on the questions listed.
 We ask the applicant to answer the question as best as they can as no individual question nor response will be held against them during the evaluation process.

 6. When is the deadline to apply?